loop-lb/Weekly-Challenges/Week-001/CHALLENGE.md

 3. `-of [{Optional} filename]` tells our tool to output the result html in a file, if no argument passed the html file will have the same name as the markdown file.

-The flavor of markdown we will be parsing is [github flavored markdown](https://github.github.com/gfm/) or (gfm).

-Our tool supports the following markdown features:
+Our tool will only supports the following markdown features:

 - bold text
 - italic text
 - bold italic text